The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Methods and data

-We consider massive neutrino simulations run for three different values of $M_\nu = 0.1, \, 0.2$, and $0.4 \, \mbox{eV}$ (with the remaining cosmological parameters fixed at their fiducial values), respectively labeled as \mnup, \mnupp, and \mnuppp\ (500 realizations per simulation).
-To study the degeneracy between $M_ \nu$ and $\sigma_8$, we complement this set with massless-neutrino simulations differing from the fiducial cosmology only in the value of $\sigma_8$, with $\sigma_8 = 0.849$, and $\sigma_8 = 0.819$, labeled as \sigmap\ and \sigmam, respectively (500 realizations per simulation).
-The control sample of the massive-neutrino and varying-$\sigma_8$ simulations is made of two sets of 500 realizations each of the fiducial cosmology, respectively run with ZA and 2LPT ICs, and labeled as \fid\ and \fidza.
-We also include $2\,000$ additional realizations of the fiducial cosmology run with 2LPT ICs, for the numerical estimation of covariance.
-For all the realizations, we move halos to redshift space by computing RSDs along the $\vec{\hat{z}}$ axis of the simulations.
+We considered massive neutrino simulations that were run for three different values of $M_\nu = 0.1, \, 0.2$, and $0.4 \, \mbox{eV}$ (with the remaining cosmological parameters fixed at their fiducial values), labeled \mnup, \mnupp, and \mnuppp\, respectively (500 realizations per simulation).
+The $z = 0$ values of the free-streaming scale in these cosmologies according to Eq. \ref{eq:free-streaming} are $\lfs \sim 240, 120$, and $60 \, \mpch$ for $M_\nu = 0.1, 0.2$, and $0.4 \, \ev$, respectively (where we assumed $m_i = M_\nu/3$), with only a $\sim 10 \%$ variation in the redshift range $0 \leq z \leq 2$ relevant for this work assuming the \textsc{Quijote} cosmology.

+To study the degeneracy between $M_ \nu$ and $\sigma_8$, we complemented this set with massless-neutrino simulations differing from the fiducial cosmology only in the value of $\sigma_8$, with $\sigma_8 = 0.849$, and $\sigma_8 = 0.819$, labeled \sigmap\ and \sigmam, respectively (500 realizations per simulation).
+The control sample of the massive-neutrino and varying-$\sigma_8$ simulations was made of two sets of 500 realizations each of the fiducial cosmology, run with ZA and 2LPT ICs, and labeled \fid\ and \fidza.
+We also included $2\,000$ additional realizations of the fiducial cosmology run with 2LPT ICs for the numerical estimation of covariance.
+For all the realizations, we moved halos to redshift space by computing RSDs along the $\vec{\hat{z}}$ axis of the simulations.